Variations IX, 2015, interactive installation, performance based audio-visual composition

 Cumulation and Extrapolation

 Variations IX (2015) holds an outstanding key position regarding the evolvement of the work of Nicolas Constantin.
-On the one hand the installation combines in an eminently focused and elaborated way core aspects of the early works, like a cumulation of seminal efforts, regarding visual and musical composition.
+On the one hand the installation combines in an eminently focused and elaborated way central aspects of the early works, like a cumulation of seminal efforts, regarding visual and musical composition.
 The work exemplifies a seminal interpretation regarding the core motif of »figures in movement«.

 Furthermore, Variations IX is also related for the first time to my philosophical investigations from a conceptual perspective and it is also a reflection on the act of image making (exemplified through the three different ways of composition in the three parts of the installation, culminating in the glitched structure in the third part).

 Variations IX is an investigation in movement and the observation of movement, regarding particularly the two questions: »why do we move?« and »how do we move?«.